 This boot has a reputation for comfort, and with wide sizes available, your chances of finding the right fit are good.

-The Lowa Renegade GTX Mid is one of the top-scoring models when it comes to stability.
+The Renegade GTX Mid is one of the top-scoring models regarding stability.
 One of the most important aspects of a good hiking boot, we were impressed by the support that we received from this boot.
-The full-length nylon shank makes this boot feel pretty burly and helps it maintain stability in rough and uneven terrain.
+The full-length nylon shank makes it feel pretty burly and helps it maintain stability in rough and uneven terrain.
 This boot is also one of the tallest that we reviewed, and this additional height, combined with the ability to lace all the way up to the top of the cuff, secures the ankle in place with still allowing a range of motion from front to back while higher ankle support panels give extra stability where it's needed most.

-The polyurethane Monowrap Frame midsole design reduces weight, and combined with the full-length nylon shank, creates excellent torsional stability.
-The Renegade is a few ounces lighter than heavier models, but still provided robust prevention against ankle injuries on and off the trail.
+The polyurethane Monowrap Frame midsole design reduces weight and, combined with the full-length nylon shank, creates excellent torsional stability.
+The Renegade is a few ounces lighter than heavier models but still provides robust prevention against ankle injuries on and off the trail.

 Overall, this hiking boot handles rough and smooth, wet and dry trails well.
 The aggressively rockered front sole stuck to rock slabs well, and it was great in the mud, gravel, and scree.
 If we had to complain, we would say these aren't ideal for scrambling but will do in a pinch.